xdguido/express-react-template/README.md

 [Live preview](https://oauth-template-app.herokuapp.com)

 Template built with Express and React to speed up build process of an auth-session based app.
+It includes user authentication, API auth-protected routes, responsive UI and other features.

 ### Features: